Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

 \subsection{Within-Individual Causal Inference}

-We define a single-person crossover observational study to be a non-experimental, non-randomized study of one person, wherein recurring confounding and selection bias may exist.
+We define a single-person crossover observational study to be a non-experimental, non-randomized study of one person, wherein recurring confounding and selection bias may exist \cite{2017-mcdonald-etal}.
 Our particular single-person crossover observational study objective is to discover plausible causal effects of would-be interventions that could be tested in a subsequent single-person crossover experiment like an n-of-1 trial or SCED.

-Using the Neyman-Rubin-Holland counterfactual framework \cite{1923_neyman, 1974_rubin, 1986_holland} as a scientific foundation, Daza (2018) \cite{2018_daza} formalized a single-person crossover observational study analytical framework for inferring a single-person crossover average treatment effect (ATE).
+Using the Neyman-Rubin-Holland counterfactual framework \cite{1923_neyman, 1974_rubin, 1986_holland} as an epistemological foundation, Daza (2018) \cite{2018_daza} formalized the single-person crossover study design in terms of statistical causal inference; specifically, to infer a single-person crossover average treatment effect (ATE) in either experimental (randomized) or observational studies.
 He called this within-individual ATE the {\sl average period treatment effect} (APTE), based on the n-of-1 trial \lq\lq period".
-The APTE can be thought of as a recurring average individual treatment effect.
+The APTE can be thought of as a stable recurring individual treatment effect (RITE) \cite{2018_daza}.

-The APTE framework elaborates on the implicit causal assumptions underlying the dynamic regression models of Vieira et al (2017) \cite{2017-vieira-etal}, specified for a single individual from the original formulation in Schmid (2001) \cite{2001_schmid} and Kravitz et al (2014) \cite{2014_kravitz_etal}.
-It additionally enables a counterfactual interpretation of repeated effects over n-of-1 trial periods or SCED phases by stating common analytic challenges in terms of potential outcomes, including outcome autocorrelation and time trends (over multiple periods), and intervention carryover effects.
+The APTE framework is the first complete causal inference framework for n-of-1 studies.
+It elaborates on the implicit causal assumptions underlying the dynamic regression models of Vieira et al (2017) \cite{2017-vieira-etal}, specified for a single individual from the original formulation in Schmid (2001) \cite{2001_schmid} and Kravitz et al (2014) \cite{2014_kravitz_etal}.
+The framework enables a counterfactual interpretation of repeated effects over n-of-1 trial periods or SCED phases by stating common analytic challenges in terms of potential outcomes, including outcome autocorrelation and time trends (over multiple periods), and intervention carryover effects.
+It thereby gives statisticians, machine learning practitioners, data scientists, and regulators a solid conceptual foundation for building causal inference methods, deriving statistical properties, and defining causal estimands that include clinical endpoints and digital biomarkers.

+Importantly, the APTE framework bridges and expands related areas of causal inference.
+It complements the causal inference theory of micro-randomized trials (MRTs) and just-in-time adaptive interventions (JITAIs), and enables counterfactual formalization of functional data analysis concepts \cite{2018_daza}.
+MRTs and JITAIs are close cousins to n-of-1 studies in that they also seek to personalize intervention effects.
+In the business and finance literature, Bojinov and Shephard \cite{2019-bojinov-shephard} formalized a potential-outcomes framework for randomized time series experiments.
+Recent work by Piccininni et al \cite{2024-piccininni-etal} has further expanded n-of-1 causal inference through their complementary \lq\lq U-CATE" framework.